 The Kitchen Test doesn’t mean that you have to make the food.
-Nor does it mean that you necessarily need to be able to make the food.
+Nor does it mean that you necessarily need to be able to make the food (you don’t have to be Julia Child!).
 It just requires that the food could be made in a home kitchen by someone who knows what they’re doing, using whole-food ingredients.

 So we also have to define “Whole-Food Ingredients.”

 I start by trying to figure out if I could grow/create/produce that ingredient at home, at least in theory.
 If the answer is yes, then it’s good to go.
-But if it’s made through an industrial or complicated chemical process that couldn’t be done in a kitchen, or could only be made “in a laboratory,” then it’s out.
+But if it’s made through an industrial or complicated chemical process that couldn’t be done in a kitchen (however you define “kitchen”), or could only be made “in a laboratory,” then it’s out.

-The whole idea, ultimately, is to consider each ingredient in your food: How it’s produced, where it comes from, and whether its benefits outweigh its detriments.
+The big idea, ultimately, is to consider each ingredient in your food: How it’s produced, where it comes from, and whether its benefits outweigh its detriments.

 We’ll talk more about specific ingredients over the next few weeks, but in the meantime, just remember that anything you could make at home, from ingredients that you could make at home, will pass the test.